What are Assistance Dogs?

 Researcher and Multi-art Practitioner

-Dr Dawn speaking at her event, with her assistance dog - Lucy, by her side
+Dr Dawn speaking at her event, with her assistance dog by her side

 Lucy-like-a-charm contributes to my well-being in ways that no human person, not even myself, is able to do.